 Today, I’m going to show you how to cover melasma without making your foundation look cakey.
 This will give you a smooth, even finish that will make your skin look younger and brighter.
 But first, I want to tell you that having melasma is totally normal and fine.
 It’s just one of those things.

-If you are unsure of whether or not you have melasma, please make sure you seek a professional opinion.
-Melasma has some characteristics of other skin conditions, so it’s always important to check in with a dermatologist to make sure it is melasma we are dealing with and not something more sinister.
+If you aren’t sure if you have melasma, you should see a doctor.
+Melasma can look like other skin conditions, so it’s important to always check in with a dermatologist to make sure we’re dealing with melasma and not something worse.